park-holidays-uk/omnipay-verifone/README.md

 # omnipay-verifone
 Verifone (Commidea) Package for Omnipay

-Requires omnipay.php in the Laravel config directory, see the config.php file for template contents.
+Send settings to the client with the usual Omnipay setSetting('value') methods

 ### Example of use: